jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 ### 88 Administrative penalties for fisheries offences
 (1) This section—
   (a) applies in respect of any offence that carries a penalty of a fine not exceeding $250,000 and is an offence against this Act or against any other New Zealand law that relates to fishing; but
-  (b) does not apply in respect of any alleged offence if any information or charge has been laid in respect of the alleged offence.
+  (b) does not apply in respect of any alleged offence if any charge has been filed in respect of the alleged offence.
 (2) If the Minister has reasonable cause to believe that—the Minister may cause a notice in writing, in the approved form, to be served on that person.
   (a) an offence to which this section applies may have been committed by any person in respect of any vessel licensed or required to be licensed under this Part; and
   (b) having regard to all the circumstances relating to the alleged offence it is of a minor nature and, having regard to the previous conduct of the vessel and of the person concerned in New Zealand fisheries waters, it would be appropriate to impose a penalty under this section,—